tlwl19/EGL314/README.md

 ### *Scissors, Paper, Stone Game*
 ---

-We will need to create a prompt to notify users to play:
+We will need to create a prompt to notify users to play :

 ```
 label2 = Label(frame1, text = "", font='20px')
 label2.grid(row=0, columnspan=3)
 ```
-After that, we will create each of the scissors, paper, stone picture on the GUI.
+After that, we will create each of the scissors, paper, and stone pictures on the GUI.

 ```
 paths = os.path.abspath('scissors paper stone pics') +'\\scissors.png'